in ,

 1989: The F.B.I. vs Compton’s N.W.A.

-It's no surprise musically, N.W.A. is a controversial gangsta group.
-On August 9, 1988, released their protest song Fuck tha Police, written by , the song sparked a lot of mixed reactions worldwide, even an Australian radio station, Triple J was banned from playing the song so they went on strike and played 's “Express Yourself” continuously for 24 hours.
+It’s no surprise musically, N.W.A. is a controversial gangsta group.
+On August 9, 1988, N..A. released their protest song Fuck tha Police, written by , the song sparked a lot of mixed reactions worldwide, even an Australian radio station, Triple J was banned from playing the song so they went on strike and played ‘s “Express Yourself” continuously for 24 hours.

-The controversy from the song made LAPD police decline to provide security at N..A. shows, and it got to the point where on August 1, 1989, Milt Ahlerich, then Assistant Director of the FBI office of public affairs to send a letter to 's label Ruthless Records, through the parent company and distributor Priority Records.
+The controversy from the song made LAPD police decline to provide security at shows, and it got to the point where on August 1, 1989, Milt Ahlerich, then Assistant Director of the FBI office of public affairs to send a letter to ‘s label Ruthless Records, through the parent company and distributor Priority Records.
 The letter warned N.W.A.
-‘Fuck tha Police' was advocating for violence by stating; “advocating violence and assault is wrong and we in the law enforcement community take exception to such action.” and he made it clear his views also “entire law enforcement”.
+‘Fuck tha Police’ was advocating for violence by stating; “advocating violence and assault is wrong and we in the law enforcement community take exception to such action.” and he made it clear his views also “entire law enforcement”.

 I wanted you to be aware of the FBI’s position relative to this song and its message.
 I believe my views reflect the opinion of the entire law enforcement community.